Variable Pay Above 25% of CTC: Red Flag or Normal?

 The number on the offer letter isn't the number in your bank account.

-Why the variable % matters more than the CTC number
+Why the split matters more than the headline

-The variable percentage on paper tells you the ceiling, not what people actually receive.
-The single most useful question to ask in an interview or offer negotiation: "What has the average variable payout been for this role/team over the last 2-3 years?"
-A team that consistently pays out 90-100% of target variable behaves very differently from one that averages 60%, even if both offer letters show an identical 25% variable structure.
+The percentage on paper tells you the ceiling.
+It says nothing about what people actually receive.
+So ask this in the interview or during negotiation: what has the average variable payout been for this team over the last two or three years?
+A team that consistently pays out 90 to 100% of target behaves nothing like one averaging 60%, even when both offer letters show an identical 25% structure.

 Reading an actual offer letter right now?
 Paste it in and we'll pull out the numbers, flag clauses like these automatically, and show your real monthly in-hand.